 What happens when you send slime to space?
 You (and your students!) are about to find out.
 This free 15-minute “Slime in Space” virtual field trip answers that question… in a way only Nickelodeon could!

-This free 15-minute virtual field trip takes students 250 miles above the earth to the International Space Station.
-There, they will learn along with the astronauts as they demonstrate how slime reacts to microgravity compared to how water reacts in the same environment.
+We begin 250 miles above the earth aboard the International Space Station.
+On the ISS, students will learn along with the astronauts as they demonstrate how slime reacts to microgravity compared to how water reacts in the same environment.
 Our favorite moment might be the astronauts playing ping pong with floating balls of slime!

 Meanwhile back on Earth, host Nick Uhas, scientist Rihana Mungin, and a group of young students reproduce several of the slime demonstrations that the astronauts perform.
 They learn important scientific concepts and create an awesome green slime mess along the way.
-Comparing how slime and water squirt out of syringes or the difference between the splat of a water balloon and a slime balloon is science your students will remember!
+Seeing what happens when you pop a slime-filled balloon in space is a great lesson in viscosity.
+Now that’s science your students will remember!

 The guide and activities were created with grades 3-5 in mind, but can easily be adapted for other ages.